Accumulator-Aware Post-Training Quantization for Large Language Models: AXE: A General Framework for Accumulator-Aware PTQ

-Define $\rho$ as the number of non-zero elements in the optimal solution and~$\bm{\mu}$ as the result of sorting~$\bm{w}$ by magnitude in descending order.
-The Lagrange multiplier $\lambda$ associated with the solution to the optimization problem is given by which can be interpreted as the average difference between our scaled accumulator-aware $\ell_1$-norm target and the magnitudes of all non-zero elements in the optimal Euclidean projection~$\bm{v}^*$.
-We direct the reader to~\cite{colbert2024a2q+} and~\cite{duchi2008efficient} for the associated proofs and derivations.
-It is important to note that because this projection is derived before quantization it cannot guarantee overflow avoidance on its own; both error correction and rounding errors may violate our constraint.
-However, we observe that it consistently yields improvements in model quality (see Appendix~\ref{appendix:ablations}). \\
+An efficient solution to this problem is derived by~\cite{duchi2008efficient}.
+Define $\rho$ as the number of non-zero elements in the optimal projection and~$\bm{\mu}$ as the result of \notes{sorting the magnitudes of \( \bm{w} \)} in descending order\notes{, where \( \mu_i = \vert w_j \vert \) for $i,j \in \{1, \cdots,K \}$}.
+The optimal Lagrange multiplier $\lambda^*$ is Thus, $\Pi_{\lambda*}(\bm{x})$ yields the optimal Euclidean projection onto our $\ell_1$ ball {before} quantization.
+As such, it is important to note that, because this projection is derived before applying error correction algorithms (\textit{i.e.}, GPFQ or OPTQ), it cannot guarantee overflow avoidance on its own.
+Thus, we need our subsequent strict constraint; however, we observe our penalty consistently improves model quality (see Appendix~\ref{appendix:ablations}).

-\textbf{Strict accumulator-aware constraint.} For clarity, and without loss of generality, we motivate our strict accumulator-aware constraint using the special case where $\Tilde{\bm{x}}$ is represented with unsigned integers such that $\mu = 0$ and $\nu = 2^N - 1$.
-Note that this setting is common when following activation functions with non-negative dynamic ranges (\textit{e.g.}, ReLUs), or when an appropriate non-zero-valued zero-point is adopted (\textit{i.e.}, asymmetric quantization)~\cite{gholami2022survey, zhang2022learning, bhalgat2020lsq+}.
+\textbf{Greedy $\ell_1$-norm constraint.} For clarity, and without loss of generality, we motivate our strict constraint using the case where $\Tilde{\bm{x}}$ is represented with unsigned integers such that $\mu = 0$ and $\nu = 2^N - 1$.
+Note that this is common when following activation functions with non-negative dynamic ranges.